MemeLens: Multilingual Multitask VLMs for Memes: Dataset-Level Results

-This appendix reports the complete dataset-level results for all benchmarks included in the \textsc{\textbf{MemeLens}} evaluation.
-Table~\ref{tab:memelens_comparison} provides a comprehensive comparison across text-only, image-only, and multimodal sequence classification baselines, alongside our proposed \textit{MemeLens} model, covering a wide range of tasks, languages, and label granularities.
-The results are presented using each dataset’s official evaluation metric to ensure fair comparison.
+In Table~\ref{tab:memelens_comparison}, we provide a comprehensive comparison across text-only, image-only, and multimodal sequence classification baselines, alongside our proposed \textit{MemeLens} model, covering a wide range of tasks, languages, and label granularities.
+The results are presented using each dataset's official evaluation metric to ensure fair comparison.
 This detailed breakdown complements the aggregate analyses in the main paper and enables fine-grained inspection of model behavior across diverse multimodal reasoning scenarios.